GoogleChrome/web.dev/src/site/content/en/fast/content-delivery-networks/index.md

 ### TLS 1.3

 TLS 1.3 is the newest version of [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security), the cryptographic protocol used by [HTTPS](https://en.wikipedia.org/wiki/HTTPS).
-TLS 1.3 provides better privacy and performanced compared to TLS 1.2
+TLS 1.3 provides better privacy and performance compared to TLS 1.2.

-TLS 1.3. shortens the TLS handshake from two roundtrips to one.
+TLS 1.3 shortens the TLS handshake from two roundtrips to one.
 For connections using HTTP/1 or HTTP/2, shortening the TLS handshake to one roundtrip effectively reduces connection setup time by 33%.

 <figure class="w-figure">
   <img src="./cdn3.png" alt="Comparison of the TLS 1.2 and TLS 1.3 handshakes" class="w-screenshot">
 </figure>

-### HTTP/2 & HTTP/3
+### HTTP/2 and HTTP/3

 HTTP/2 and HTTP/3 both provide performance benefits over HTTP/1.
 Of the two, HTTP/3 offers greater _potential_ performance benefits.
 HTTP/3 isn't fully standardized yet, but it will be widely [supported](https://caniuse.com/#feat=http3) once this occurs.